cobrowseio/cobrowse-agent-sdk-examples/README.md

 In [recordings](recordings/) you can find useful scripts to programatically download or delete session recordings from your account.

+## Add custom data to session

+The example seen in [custom-data/index.html](custom-data/index.html) requires an Agent JWT Token to be passed as the `token` query parameter.
+Once set the dashboard should load and allow custom data to be added or deleted to an active session.

+### To add custom data

+Start a Cobrowse session and use the key and value input fields and click **Apply**.

+### To remove custom data

+Hover over the key you wish to delete and click the delete button.

 ## Questions?
 Any questions at all?
 Please email us directly at [hello@cobrowse.io](mailto:hello@cobrowse.io).